BioBoost/course-linux-essentials/docs/b-managing-linux-systems/02-users-and-groups/README.md

 ### ❌ Difference false and nologin

 *Some user entries are showing `/bin/false` as the shell command.
 Do some research and explain what the difference is with `/usr/sbin/nologin`.*

+### ❌ The auth.log file

+*What does the file `/log/var/auth.log` track?
+Provide an example of a command that shows entries being added to the log after you executed the command.
+Include the entry here that was added to the file.*

+### ❌ Expiring a Users Password